 Could 3D printing lead to distributed manufacturing?

-In a recent paper published in Additive Manufacturing, a team of EPP researchers investigated how AM could contribute to distributed manufacturing.
+In a recent paper published in Additive Manufacturing, a team of CMU researchers investigated how AM could contribute to distributed manufacturing.

 3D Printing Media Network covers NASA funding in Next Manufacturing Center